better-call-vee/giggy/README.md

 ### Architecture

 GIGGY uses a classic client-server model.
-The **React frontend** is a pure Single-Page Application (SPA) deployed statically on Vercel.
-It communicates via a REST API with the **Node.js/Express backend**, which runs as a serverless function, also on Vercel, for scalability and efficiency. **MongoDB Atlas** serves as the cloud-hosted NoSQL database.
+The **React frontend** is a pure Single-Page Application (SPA) deployed statically on Firebase Hosting.
+It communicates via a REST API with the **Node.js/Express backend**, which runs as a serverless function on Vercel for scalability and efficiency. **MongoDB Atlas** serves as the cloud-hosted NoSQL database.

 ### Frontend